 By the time the guards responded to his cries Marat, slumped in his blood-stained bath the knife protruding from his chest was already dead.
 Standing nearby unmoved physically or emotionally was Charlotte.
 She was immediately arrested.

 Within days of her arrest Charlotte was hauled before the Revolutionary Tribunal where they tried to make her implicate others in a wider conspiracy that would lead no doubt to yet another bloodletting, but she remained adamant that she had acted alone, that Marat was a monstrous man who needed elimination and that she had been the instrument of that judgement.
 When questioned further about her motives she replied, echoing the words of Maximilian Robespierre during the trial of the King that she had “killed one man to save the lives of a hundred thousand others.”
 But it didn’t matter much what she said.
 In the hostile environment of the Tribunal there could be only one sentence – death.

-In the few hours remaining to her Charlotte penned a number of letters.
+In the few hours remaining to her she would pen more.
 In one she wrote “there are so few patriots who know how to die for their country.”
-In another she begged her father’s forgiveness for “ending my life without your permission.”

 On 17 July 1793, she was paraded before a howling mob that had gathered outside the prison before beginning the journey to her place of execution.
 Despite the abuse and being spat upon she refused to bow her head.

 There were few of the formalities that often accompanied a traitor’s death and with her hands bound and not permitted to speak she was placed beneath the guillotine and dispatched in haste.
-As the Executioner Legros held her severed head still dripping blood up to the crowd a man named Legros emerged to slap it across the face.
+As the Executioner held her severed head still dripping blood up to the crowd a man named Legros emerged to slap it across the face.
 Such contempt for the recently deceased even in Revolutionary France was deemed unacceptable and was to earn him three months in jail.

 Charlotte Corday would be despised in Paris and the other urban centres for a time but then soon forgotten.
 This was not to be the fate of her victim Marat who would be immortalised forever by the great propagandist of the Revolution the painter Jacques-Louis David as the martyred hero brutally murdered by the evil agents of reaction.
 Which beggars the question – when is a crime not a crime?

 Share this post: